Keith1039/Pygame-RPG/README.md

 The class that has all of the dungeon events and information.
 Things like bos encounters, enemy encounters and the such are recorded in this file.
 The class itself holds information of events in dungeons and whether they have been accessed or not.
 This is all stored in dictionaries inside the map class.
-Which dict is in use will be determined via a ....
-CONTEXT and be applied
+Which dict is in use will be determined via a (you guessed it) CONTEXT and be applied

 ## Saving